Evolution of networks with multiple junctions: Short time existence III -- Non--regular networks

-\begin{oprob} There exists, at least for a ``generic'' family of four or more halflines for the origin $P$, a ``selection principle'' to choose the ``best'' regular expander $\epsi$ asymptotic to $P$, in order to ``glue it in'' at a multi--point $O^i$ of $\SS_0$, with $P$ generated by the exterior unit tangent vectors of the curves concurring at $O^i$, to perform the procedure of Theorem~\ref{evolnonreg}? \end{oprob}
+\begin{oprob} For a ``generic'' family of networks $P$ given by $n$ halflines for the origin, does there exist a ``selection principle'' to choose the ``best'' regular expander $\epsi$ asymptotic to $P$, to use in performing the procedure of Theorem~\ref{evolnonreg} or Theorem~\ref{evononreg2}? \end{oprob}